Weimax Wines & Spirits

 They have really come up with something exceptional, the wine being called Chryseia.
 "Douro" is Portuguese for "golden" and "chryseia" is Greek for golden, which is what your credit card needs to be if you're going to buy this wine.

-The wine is uniquely Portuguese, though you will find a fair contribution from French oak barrels on the nose and palate.
+The first vintage of this wine was uniquely Portuguese, though you'd find a fair contribution from French oak barrels on the nose and palate.
 The fruit character, though, is exceptional.
 Touriga Nacional is the main grape, augmented with Touriga Franca, Tinto Roriz (Tempranillo elsewhere) and Tinta Co.

 QUINTA DA LEDA